amir69018/bigo-php-task/README.md

 ### Applicant Side
 1. Customizing the applicant registration controller to save the resume along with the other information
 2. Display of the applicat's application status on the dashboard
+3. Ability to update the cover letter while the application is in pending review status
 ### Hiring Manager Side
 1. Seeding the Hiring Manager user in the database
 2. Display the list of all the applicants with the pending review status
+3. Display the complete profile of an applicant
-3. Ability to change the status of the user from pending review to any other.
+4. Ability to change the status of the user from pending review to any other.

 # Installation and using this project on your local machine